Sam Fender: 2013–2018: Beginnings

-2017–2018: Singles and Dead Boys EP

-In late March 2017, Fender independently released his debut single, "Play God", which premiered on BBC Radio 1.
+In March 2017, Fender independently released his debut single, "Play God", which premiered on BBC Radio 1.
 In the summer of 2017, Fender played the first shows with his band, consisting of guitarist Thompson, guitarist and keyboardist Atkinson, bassist Tom Ungerer, and drummer Drew Micheal.
 Throughout this period Fender toured with support slots for acts such as Bear's Den, Declan McKenna, and Michael Kiwanuka.
 In 2017, he put out singles "Friday Fighting" and "Start Again", which sparked a first breakthrough.
-In November 2017, Fender was placed on BBC's Sound of 2018 shortlist alongside Billie Eilish, Khalid, Lewis Capaldi, and winner Sigrid.
-The Sound of 2018 list was compiled by votes from 173 critics, festival bookers, and DJs.
+In November 2017, Fender was placed on BBC's Sound of 2018 shortlist, Won by Sigrid, the list was compiled by votes from 173 critics, festival bookers, and DJs.
 On 2 December 2017, he played a BBC Music Introducing session at Maida Vale Studios.

-In June 2018, he signed to Polydor Records.
+In June 2018, he signed with Polydor Records.
 The single "Dead Boys" was premiered as Annie Mac's Hottest Record in the World in October.
 The song deals with the subject of male suicide, and Fender wrote it as a reaction to losing close friends to suicide.
 In October 2018, Fender performed "Dead Boys" alongside "Leave Fast" on BBC's Later... with Jools Holland.
-"Dead Boys" would be considered Fender's first significant breakthrough song as it was the first to bring him mainstream attention.
-The single "Play God" would appear in the FIFA 19 video game soundtrack.
+"Dead Boys" was considered Fender's first breakthrough song, as it was the first to bring him mainstream attention.

 The single "That Sound" was released on 22 October 2018.
 His debut EP, Dead Boys, followed the next month, on 20 November 2018.
 The EP also featured the songs "Spice" and "Poundshop Kardashians".
-Alongside the EP's release, he embarked on a headline tour including three sold-out shows at the London's Omeara club and one at Newcastle University and toured with Blossoms in December.
+Alongside the EP's release, he embarked on a headline tour, including three shows at the London's Omeara club and one at Newcastle University, and toured with Blossoms in December.
 He also went on a 13-date European and Australian tour.
 In December 2018, Fender was selected by Vevo to be a part of its Dscvr 2019 Artists to Watch series, and he was included in The Irish News' list of "Who are the ones to watch in music in 2019?".